VladChat/luggage-scale/blog_src/content/posts/2025/10/government-shutdown-stretches-into-second-day-with-no-signs-of-a-deal-battery-le.md

 A: Look for a “hold” or “peak hold” feature.
 Most quality models display the captured weight for several seconds after you lower the bag, allowing you to read the number without juggling a heavy lift.

 Q: How can I avoid overweight fees during periods of airport congestion?
 A: Weigh bags at home, aim 1–2 lb (0.5–1.0 kg) under the limit, and allocate dense items strategically between bags and your personal item.
 Arrive early enough to make small adjustments calmly if needed.
-For technique tips, see <a href="https://luggage-scale.com/guide/how-to-use-a-luggage-scale">How to Use a Luggage Scale</a>.
+For technique tips, see How to Use a Luggage Scale.